Jaguar I-PACE interior

-The Jaguar I-Pace’s interior looks and feels plusher than a Tesla’s, but its infotainment system doesn’t have quite the wow factor or ease-of-use that its alternatives’ systems do.
+The Jaguar I-Pace’s interior looks and feels plusher than a Tesla’s, and its infotainment system is much improved over early efforts.

 Entry-level S models get faux leather electric sports seats, while mid-level SE cars upgrade these to full real leather with more movement and memory.
 Then, range-topping HSE models get the plushest leather pews and more movement than you could adjust a stick at.